ryul1206/stable-pushing-py/README.md

 # Hybrid A*-based Push Planner

 It's a 2D push planner made in a hurry and messy.
+So, it is very slow.

 `hybrid a-star algorithm`

 ## Demo

+The current timeout is 10 secs.

 ```sh
 python debug.py